feathr-ai/feathr/docs/how-to-guides/azure-deployment-arm.md

 Although we recommend end users deploy the resources using the ARM template, we understand that in many situations where users want to reuse existing resources instead of creating new resources; or users have many other permission issues.

 The "source of truth" deployment template is still the [JSON file describing the Azure resources (known as "ARM template")](azure_resource_provision.json).
 Essentially what we are doing below is just replicate the ARM template manually.
+Also note that this requires some basic understanding

-The part that needs most attention is the Feathr registry deployment.
-Let's say the developer want to reuse an existing SQL database, there are a few steps:
+The part that needs most attention is the Feathr registry deployment which is a bit complex, so we will focus on that part.

-1.
+There are two components from deployment point of view: An Azure WebApp hosting a container containing the Feathr UI and the REST API, and the actual backend storing the metadata of those features.